snyk/broker/README.md

 - [x] Proxy e2e socket (server -> client -> internal -> client -> server)
 - [x] Can serve as both client and server
-- [ ] Client can forward requests from internal to server
+- [x] Client can forward requests from internal to server
+- [ ] Filter relays (i.e. whether the local webserver should accept the inbound request)

 # Notes